parrotjs/parrotjs/README.md

 - `standard` version has all the code with dependencies.
 - `standalone` version has code without dependencies.

-This will be improved with ECMACSCript 6 because it has native promises and the system for loading external dependencies will be better.
+This will be improved with ECMAScript 6 because it has native promises and the system for loading external dependencies will be better.

 ## API